Digital cleanup for businesses

 Implement practices that help keep digital waste in check

-Automate deletion of expired files, organize virtual workspace in a way you would organize an office, have fewer (and more effective!) video meetings, make sure you are using your virtual office efficiently, educate your employees on digital practices, and give up systems that do not serve you well.
+Automate deletion of expired files, organise virtual workspace in a way you would organise an office, have fewer (and more effective!) video meetings, make sure you are using your virtual office efficiently, educate your employees on digital practices, and give up systems that do not serve you well.